goujilinouhaila-coder/Multiplication_table/README.md

 ```
 ## Video of the project

-You will find attched video of the representation of the group project [here](https://www.youtube.com/watch?v=NDZLhT_TG3s).
+You will find attached video of the representation of the group project [here](https://www.youtube.com/watch?v=NDZLhT_TG3s).

 ## Install